Top 10 things to do in Hauterives

 8- Hiking and the Quest for the Three Giants

-Hauterives is located in the Drôme des Collines region, boasting numerous marked trails.
-Choose the Grande Randonnée "in the footsteps of Charles IX" or choose a family-friendly route on foot, by bike, or on horseback—there's something for every taste and every fitness level.
+Hauterives is located in the Drôme des collines, with numerous marked trails.
+Choose the Grande Randonnée "in the footsteps of Charles IX" or choose a family-friendly route on foot, by bike, or on horseback; there's something for everyone and every athlete.

 The quest of the three giants to explore an interactive adventure trail, an "explore game" around the Ideal Palace.
-It's a very pleasant walk that goes from the village to the postman's tomb, with a round trip covering 2.8 km.
+It's a very pleasant walk that goes from the village to the postman's tomb with a round trip of 2.8 km.
 It's a great way to extend your visit to the Palace.
-The Hauterives Tourist Office offers dedicated tablets for rent for greater gaming comfort, but you can also use your smartphone.
+The Hauterives Tourist Office offers dedicated tablets for rent for greater gaming comfort, but you can use your smartphone.
 The activity is free.

 9- Fly over the land of the Cheval postman in a hot air balloon